A guest article from Elisheva Seeman the creator of the Dyscalculator.

 Education technology often referred to as “EdTech”, can be used in many different schools and locations and has been a growing force in education.

-When you’re expecting a baby, it’s normal to spend hours on end thinking about the ways in which you will have to prepare your life and home for the arrival of a new family member.
+When you’re expecting a baby, it’s normal to spend hours on end thinking about how you will have to prepare your life and home for the arrival of a new family member.
 These anxieties are significantly amplified for expecting parents living with a disability.
-You may be keenly aware of how to adapt your life to your disability, but it’s not as obvious when you have to consider how a brand new life fits in.
+You may be keenly aware of adapting your life to your disability, but it’s not as noticeable when you consider how a brand new life fits in.

 But don’t worry – every parent goes through this.
-Your disability offers a different sort of challenge, but that doesn’t mean that preparing for parenthood has to be a logistical and emotional ordeal.
+Your disability offers a different challenge, but that doesn’t mean that preparing for parenthood has to be a logistical and emotional ordeal.

 Dyscalculia affects around 5% of children, a smaller proportion than those affected by dyslexia (the rate of occurrence for dyslexia in the United States is approximately 15%).
 This has resulted in dyscalculia remaining relatively unknown; many people are not even familiar with the term.

 What effect could this have on children with dyscalculia?
 Imagine struggling every day at school with number problems that your peers master far more quickly than you do.
 Your teacher is beginning to lose patience with you and your parents think you are just not trying hard enough.
 They don´t understand that you are trying hard every day, but even basic arithmetic concepts make no sense to you.
 You are called lazy or stupid or both.

 This is the reality for many students with dyscalculia.
 With awareness of this learning difference still low, children may not be diagnosed as dyscalculic and not receive intervention that could help them succeed in the classroom.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.